Memory Operations

 print(f"Chunk {chunk.id}: {chunk.content[:50]}...")

-Delete a specific chunk or message:
+# Delete specific chunk

 nebula.delete_chunk(chunk_id)